China's Xi wants US trade deal but can 'fight back' | DW | 22.11.2019

 "When necessary we will fight back but we have been working actively to try not to have a trade war," he said.
 He added that the nation was working towards a "phase one agreement on the basis of mutual respect and equality."

-China and the US have been locked into an extended trade war for over a year, over what the US viewed as China's unfair protectionist trade policies and intellectual property theft.
+China and the US have been locked into an extended trade war for more than a year, over what the US viewed as China's unfair protectionist policies and intellectual property theft.

 The countries have hit each other with heavy tariffs and regulations that have cost each nation billions of dollars.

-Xi's comments in Beijing were addressed to a group that included former US secretary of state Henry Kissinger, former US treasury secretary Henry Paulson and former Australian prime minister Kevin Rudd.
+Xi's comments in Beijing were addressed to a group that included former US Secretary of State Henry Kissinger, former US Treasury Secretary Hank Paulson and former Australian Prime Minister Kevin Rudd.

 Heading towards a 'phase one' deal